 FOUNDATION | EXAMINATION | ADVANCED

-Students have four English lessons a week including one designated literacy lesson solely focused on spelling, punctuation, grammar and comprehension skills.
-The faculty has also launched a ‘Reading for Pleasure’ programme, aimed at making reading a part of the daily diet for every Kingsbury High School student.
+Students have four English lessons a week, including one designated literacy lesson solely focused on spelling, punctuation, grammar and comprehension skills.
+The faculty also runs a ‘Reading for Pleasure’ programme, aimed at making reading a part of the daily diet for every Kingsbury High School student.